-Leaders of historical churches are physically identifiable and have been targeted for attacks, abduction or death in areas where Islamic militants are active.
+Leaders of historical churches are physically identifiable and have been targeted for attacks, abduction, or death in areas where Islamic militants are active.
 Their churches have been either demolished or turned into Islamic centers by Islamic groups and other violent Islamist groups.
 Evangelical church leaders are also vulnerable since they are seen as Western-oriented, proselytizing and fragmented, lacking guidance from a strong leader with political influence, such as a pope or bishop.
-In government-controlled areas, there used to be less monitoring of Christians (during the early years of the civil war).
-As the authorities regain power, the control of possible dissidents has increased.
-Historical churches are mostly tolerated by the government.
-Christians from a Muslim or Druze background are put under pressure by their families and communities as conversion brings great dishonor to them.
+In governmentcontrolled areas, there used to be less monitoring of Christians (during the early years of the civil war).
+As the authorities regain power, control of possible dissidents has increased.
+The government mostly tolerates historical churches.
+Christians from a Muslim or Druze background are put under pressure by their families and communities, as conversion brings great dishonor to them.
 This is particularly true in majority-Sunni areas, where converts risk being attacked or expelled from family homes.
 Since the Turkish invasion in October 2019, Turkish forces have attacked, raped, abducted and murdered Kurds and other ethnic and religious minorities, including Christians and Yazidis.
 They are also moving Sunni Arab internally displaced people (IDPs) from other parts of Syria into the homes of minority refugees in the north, causing demographic change.
+Religious minority communities in the north-west region of Idlib have been displaced due to continued brutal attacks by the al-Qaeda offshoot Hay'at Tahrir al-Sham (HTS).
+Eastern Syria has an increased presence of the Islamic State of Iraq and Syria (ISIS) who carry out regular attacks, almost on a daily basis.